Entry into Year 7 (for September 2021)

 When will I know whether my child has reached the required standard?

-Applicants will be informed of the required standard and the result of their Entrance Test in the week commencing 5 October 2020 to enable parents to make an informed choice of school in the secondary school applications process.
+Applicants will be informed of the required standard and the result of their Entrance Test in the week commencing (new date to be confirmed) to enable parents to make an informed choice of school in the secondary school applications process.
 Only applicants who achieve the required standard will be considered for admission to Year 7 in September 2021.

 If my child has reached the required standard, does that guarantee admission to the School?